eriksencosta/percentage/lib/dokka.md

 the [percent][com.eriksencosta.percentage.Number.ratioOf] function:

     1 ratioOf 4 // 25%
-    1 ratioOf 3 // 33.333333%
+    1 ratioOf 3 // 33.33%

-The function also has overloaded versions to control the rounding strategy:
+The function also has overloaded versions to control the rounding strategy of the returned [Percentage][com.eriksencosta.percentage.Percentage] object:

-    // rounds using 2 decimal places
+    // rounds using 2 decimal places and with RoundingMode.HALF_UP
-    1.ratioOf(3, 2) // 33.00%
+    1.ratioOf(3, 2)

-    // rounds using 2 decimal places and away from zero (UP) 1.ratioOf(3, Rounding.to(2, RoundingMode.UP)) // 34.00%
+    // rounds using 2 decimal places and with RoundingMode.UP
+    1.ratioOf(3, Rounding.to(2, RoundingMode.UP))

 ### Calculate the relative change as a Percentage for two numbers